Matt-Eva/connect-monolith/README.md

 Databases are hosted using cloud providers:

-Neo4j - AstraDB
+Neo4j - AstraDB.

-MongoDB - Atlass
+MongoDB - Atlas.

-Cassandra - DataStax Astro
+Cassandra - DataStax Astro.

+Connect is set up as a Progressive Web Application.
+It can be installed from a browser on Mobile and Desktop, and has notifications enabled.